Eashwar-NN/Gen-Ai-Tamil-Language-Teacher/sentence-constructor/chatGPT/prompt.md

 - Provide us a table of vocabulary.
 - Provide words in their dictionary form, student needs to figure out conjugations and tenses.
 Figure out the correct particles to use.
 - Provide a possible sentence structure.
+- When the user makes an attempt, interpret what they wrote so they can understand what they actually said.

 ## Formatting Instructions